hiteshtawar/ops-guide-simple/docs/ARCHITECTURE.md

 - Enterprise-grade error handling
 - Full API documentation

-OpsGuide Simple achieves **80% of the value with 20% of the complexity**, while enabling **infinite horizontal scaling** through its configuration-driven model—making it the ideal platform for organizations seeking operational excellence without engineering bottlenecks.
+Production Support Admin Tool achieves **80% of the value with 20% of the complexity**, while enabling **infinite horizontal scaling** through its configuration-driven model—making it the ideal platform for organizations seeking operational excellence without engineering bottlenecks.